j0lvera/pgbudget/CONVENTIONS.md

 ```

 Use the format as `<table>_<column>_<constraint>_<type>` for the constraint name, e.g. `ledgers_name_length_check`.
 This is to make it easier to find the constraint in the future.

+## API

+We use PostgREST to expose an API for our database.
+The API is defined in the `api` schema.
+The API is a RESTful API, and we follow the RESTful conventions.
+The API is versioned, and we use the `v1` prefix for the first version of the API.
+The API is exposed on the `/api/v1` endpoint.

+### Schemas

+- `data`: This schema contains the data tables.
+The tables are defined in this schema.
+The tables are not exposed to the API.
+- `api`: This schema contains functions to mutate data and views to expose data.
+The functions and views are exposed to the API.
+- `utils`: This schema contains utility functions that are used in the API.
+The functions are not exposed to the API.